Assxios/Boot2root/writeup1.md

 ## Ret2shellcode

-To make a ret2shellcode, we will use the following logic:
+To craft a ret2shellcode, we will use the following logic:
 ```
 shellcode + padding + address of shellcode
 ```